-7.0 Teaching Standards & Professional Learning
+6.0 Teaching Standards & Professional Learning

-7.1 Details of all teaching staff: teaching standards
+6.1 Details of all teaching staff: teaching standards

-Category Number of Teachers Teachers who have teaching qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 11 Teachers who have qualifications as a graduate from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 1 Teachers who do not have qualifications as described in (a) and (b) but have relevant successful teaching experience or appropriate knowledge relevant to the teaching.
+Category Number of Teachers Teachers who have teaching qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 12 Teachers who have a bachelor degree from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications.
+1 Teachers who do not have qualifications as described in (a) and (b) but have relevant successful teaching experience or appropriate knowledge relevant to the teaching.
 0

-7.2 Teaching staff professional learning
+6.2 Teaching staff professional learning